3\%-accurate predictions for the clustering of dark matter, haloes and subhaloes, over a wide range of cosmologies and scales: Designing an Optimal suite of rescaling cosmologies

 Firstly, we see that the overall error decreases as we consider more simulations in the set, with the sets selected according to $\varepsilon$ or $t_{\rm CPU}$ delivering almost identical performances.
 Interestingly, this increase in precision does not necessarily imply a larger amount of CPU time.
 In fact the set selected using $t_{\rm CPU}$ requires resources almost independent of $N_{\rm sims}$, with a minimum at $N_{\rm sims} \sim 2-3$.
 Although the precision can be increased further by considering higher $N_{\rm sims}$, the I/O and storage requirements increase considerably.

 Therefore, we identify a set of 3 simulations selected according to $t_{\rm CPU}$ as the optimal suite for the cosmology rescaling method.
 The cosmological parameters of this set are provided in Table~\ref{Table:CosmoParams}.
 We name these cosmologies \textsc{Vilya}, \textsc{Nenya} and \textsc{Narya}.\footnote{\textsc{Vilya}, \textsc{Nenya} and \textsc{Narya} are the three ``Rings of Power" given to the Elves of Middle-earth in the ``Lord of the Rings" mythology.} Notice that these cosmologies are homogeneously distributed in $\Omega_{\rm m}$ (that is the cosmological parameter that produces the largest uncertainties on the scaling and the highest additional computational cost).
 The other properties prefer more extreme values.
 This is to compensate for changes on the length and time scaling parameters, minimizing the additional computational time without compromising accuracy.
+We would like to point out that these cosmologies will not only be used in the framework of this work, but also in a set of very large simulations designed to make accurate predictions for nonlinear clustering as a function of cosmology \citep{Angulo:2020}.